windytan/deinvert/README.md

 deinvert is a voice inversion scrambler and descrambler.
 It supports simple inversion as well as split-band inversion.

+NOTE: Frequency inversion is NOT encryption!
+It's very easy to decode.
+This program is a toy and should never be used for security purposes.

 See the [wiki](https://github.com/windytan/deinvert/wiki) for detailed usage instructions and examples.